perfect-oblivion/action-service-responder/README.md

 The general idea for this package is based on [ADR - Action Domain Responder](http://paul-m-jones.com/archives/5970), by [Paul M. Jones](https://twitter.com/pmjones).

 There are 3 basic components of this pattern.
-Actions, more commonly called Controllers throughout the PHP ecosystem, Services, classes that handle calculation and implementation which is specific to your domain, and Responders which are responsible for handing the data back to the consumer.
+- Actions: more commonly called Controllers throughout the PHP ecosystem
+- Services: handle calculation and logic specific to your domain
+- Responders: responsible for handing data back to the consumer

 ## Installation
 You can install the package via composer.
 From your project directory, in your terminal, enter: